Home

 hCG

 Human chorionic gonadotropin (hCG) is a hormone produced by women during pregnancy.
 As a prescription medication, it is usually taken as an injection to help to treat fertility issues in cis women.
 However some transwomen also take hCG.
 The primary benefit seems to be weight loss - transwomen report losing up to 2lb/1kg a week after starting hCG, without any other changes to their diet or life style.
-A secondary benefit (or disadvantage) is that it helps to maintain male libido and sexual function after starting female hormone therapy - i.e. taking oestrogen and anti-androgens.
+A secondary benefit (or disadvantage) is that it helps to maintain male libido and sexual function after starting female hormone therapy - i.e. taking Estrogen and anti-androgens.

 A transwoman showing her positive pregnancy test after being injected with hCG by Dr Mujajati Aaron!